xerodotc/find-valid-tracking-numbers/README.md

 # find-valid-tracking-numbers
 Got a tracking number but it's missing a single digit?
+Got a tracking number but it's invalid?
 Let this tool help you!

 ## Usage
 Go to https://xerodotc.github.io/find-valid-tracking-numbers/ to access this project.

-Type in a tracking number with a missing digit in the input field.
+Type in a tracking number with a missing digit or invalid in the input field.
 Valid tracking numbers will be generated at the output field.

 You can fill-in multiple tracking numbers at once!